mkunal0720/hangman-game/README.md

 Version 3 of game is working good.
 I want a better version that will interactive and eye pleasing by adding interface using tkinter.

+## Developer Updates:

+I have updated the code with all the requirements made by project manager.